numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

 - How does this compare to finding the slope of a tangent line to the circle:
     - In both cases, we had the equation x² + y² = 5²
-    - And in both cases, we ended up taking the derivative of each side of this expression: 2xdx + 2ydy = 0
+    - And in both cases, we ended up taking the derivative of each side of this expression: 2x dx + 2y dy = 0
     - But for the ladder question, these expressions were functions of time, so taking the derivative of x(t)² + y(t)² = 5² has a clear meaning:
         - 2x(t) dx/dt + 2y(t) dy/dt = 0
         - It's the rate at which the expression changes as time changes
     - But for the circle question, rather than saying that a small amount of time dt has passed, which causes x and y to change, the derivative just has these tiny nudges dx and dy just floating free (without dt), not tied to some other common variable, like time:
-        - 2xdx + 2ydy = 0 (no dt)
+        - 2x dx + 2y dy = 0 (no dt)
     - Derivative vs differential notation:
         - 2x(t) dx/dt + 2y(t) dy/dt = 0 is the Leibniz/derivative notation
-        - 2xdx + 2ydy = 0 is the differential notation
+        - 2x dx + 2y dy = 0 is the differential notation

 - Another intuitive way to think about implicit differentiation:
     - Let's give the expression x² + y² the name "S"
     - S is a function of two variables, x and y
         - It takes every point x, y on the plane, and associates it with a number
         - For points on the circle, that number happens to be 5² so 25
         - If we stepped off the circle away from the center, that value would be bigger
         - For other points x, y closer to the origin, that value would be smaller
-    - What it means to take a derivative of this expression s, is to consider a tiny change to BOTH of these variables, some tiny change dx to x, and some tiny change dy to y, and not necessarily one that keeps us on the circle; just any tiny step in any direction of the xy plane
+    - What it means to take a derivative of this expression S, is to consider a tiny change to BOTH of these variables, some tiny change dx to x, and some tiny change dy to y (not necessarily one that keeps us on the circle; just any tiny step in any direction of the xy plane)
         - dS = 2x dx + 2y dy
     - And from there we ask "how much does the value of S change?"
     - That difference in the value of S before and after the nudge, is dS